Photos on this page may be reproduced (with a reference to Latvian Mycological Society's website).

 FUNGUS OF THE YEAR 2014

-Latest news (Sep 13, 2014).
-Since late August 2014, numerous specimens from locations along the entire Latvia's seashore (plus one location ~25 km inland) have been either brought to Natural History Museum or reported photographically to the Museum, Latvian Mycological Society or senes.lv website.
-[More details will be provided on our website in the 3rd decade of September].
+Latest news (Sep 24, 2014).
+Since late August 2014, numerous specimens from locations along the entire Latvia's seashore (plus few locations 25-50 km inland) have been either brought to the Natural History Museum or reported photographically to the Museum, Latvian Mycological Society or senes.lv website.
+A more detailed preliminary report is available on this website:

 FUNGUS OF THE YEAR 2013